hpc-carpentry/old-hpc-workflows/_episodes/02-snakefiles.md

 * Together, the target, dependencies, and actions form a [rule][ref-rule].
 A rule is a recipe for how to make things.

-The rule we just created describes how to build the target `isles.dat` using the action `python wordcount.py` and the dependency `books/isles.txt`.
+The rule we just created describes how to build the output `isles.dat` using the action `python wordcount.py` and the input `books/isles.txt`.

 Information that was implicit in our shell script - that we are generating a file called `isles.dat` and that creating this file requires `books/isles.txt` - is now made explicit by Snakemake's syntax.

-Let's first ensure we start from scratch and delete the `.dat` and `.png` files we created earlier:
+Let's first ensure we start from scratch and delete the `.dat`, `.png`, and `results.txt` files we created earlier:

 ~~~
-rm *.dat *.png
+rm *.dat *.png results.txt
 ~~~
 {: .language-bash}